nixopus/nixopus/README.md

 ![][image-overview]

-Nixopus is the first open-source deployment platform with an autonomous AI agent to deploy, monitor, and heal your apps.<br/>
+First open-source deployment platform with an autonomous AI agent to deploy, monitor, and heal your apps.<br/>
 Self-host on your own infrastructure or use [Nixopus Cloud][dashboard-link] to go live in minutes.

 <p align="center">